-Condition: Muscular Dystrophy is the general designation for a group of chronic diseases having the prominent characteristic of progressive degeneration of the skeletal (voluntary) musculature.
+Student Name: MUSCULAR DYSTROPHY Condition: Muscular Dystrophy is the general designation for a group of chronic diseases having the prominent characteristic of progressive degeneration of the skeletal (voluntary) musculature.
 They are for the most part hereditary conditions, but may be the result of genetic abnormalities.
 Muscular Dystrophy is more common in males than in females.
 It usually appears in childhood, but may occur at any age.
 First signs of this disease are the increased size of certain muscles, a marked "hunchback" or lordosis, and a waddling gait.
 In the early stages, the calf muscles, deltoids, and muscles attached to the scapulae may become very hypertrophied, yet be very weak.
 The individual usually exhibits increasing difficulty with ambulation.
 As the muscles deteriorate, the student will become weaker and more helpless, unable finally to carry out the simplest activities of everyday life or to combat other infections.
 Treatment: No satisfactory treatment has been found to arrest the progression of the disease.

-- Limits: The student should be encouraged to live as normal and full a life as possible.
+Limits: The student should be encouraged to live as normal and full a life as possible.
 Self-help devices can assist him/her to reach a greater degree of independence.
 The small muscles of the hand are often the last to be affected, so the child can continue to use his/her fingers.
-Encourage participation in as many activities as the child's condition will allow. - Management: It is important to recognize the first sign of an impending infection.
+Encourage participation in as many activities as the child's condition will allow.
+Management t: It is important to recognize the first sign of an impending infection.
 Such signs may be listlessness, loss of appetite, fever, or cough.
-Parents should be notified immediately if an infection is suspected. - Before any medications are administered, be certain that you have on file the required Medication Release Form with the parent/guardian signature and a statement written by a licensed physician stating the type of medication, dosage, and time it is to be given.
+Parents should be notified immediately if an infection is suspected.
+Before any medications are administered, be certain that you have on file the required Medication Release Form with the parent/guardian signature and a statement written by a licensed physician stating the type of medication, dosage, and time it is to be given.
+(For School V Use) Precipitating Factors and/or Complications Instructions: Notations by educators, nurses, and other designated personnel should be dated and signed.
+Narration should include information concerning precipitating factors and/or complications of the condition described above.